FrankieIsLost/forge-template/README.md

 ### Testing Utilities

-Includes common testing contracts like `Hevm.sol` and `User.sol`, as well as a `Utilities.sol` contract with common testing methods like creating users with an initial balance
+Includes common testing contracts like `Hevm.sol` and `Console.sol`, as well as a `Utilities.sol` contract with common testing methods like creating users with an initial balance

 ### Preinstalled dependencies